-- Foreign workers who will be working in the healthcare field will need to undergo a medical examination prior to issuance of a work permit.
-Further details are available here: http://www.cic.gc.ca/english/information/medical/medexams-temp.asp
+- Faculty who will have clinical responsibilities will need to undergo a medical examination prior to issuance of a work permit.

 Applying for a Spousal Work Permit

-Your spouse or common-law partner may be eligible to apply for an “open” work permit that will allow her/him to accept any job with any employer if you meet the criteria set out by CIC, this work permit, once issued will be tied to the faculty member’s permit and will only be valid as long as the faculty member holds a valid work permit.
+As a foreign worker, your spouse or common-law partner may be eligible to apply for an “open” work permit that will allow her/him to accept any job with any employer if you meet the criteria set out by CIC.
+This work permit, once issued will be tied to the faculty member's permit and will only be valid as long as the faculty member holds a valid work permit.
 For specific information and to determine if your spouse qualifies please click here

 Please note that applying for a spousal work permit is only recommended when your spouse is entering Canada without a job offer.
 For those couples where both partners will be joining McMaster, we recommend that each partner apply for their own permit.